Lams364/log-density-plugin/docs/log-assistant-tool/DEVELOPMENT.md

 - **API Services:** Switch between Ollama and HuggingFace by changing `api_id` and related parameters.

 By adjusting these configurations and prompts, you can tailor the log advice generation to fit your development environment, coding standards, and desired output format.

+For information the process of the generation you can consult this sequence diagram : [sequence diagram - generate log advice](../ARTIFACTS.md#sequence-diagrams---log-assistant-tool)